lucarin91/paroladay-streamlabs/README.md

 # !parola: Parola of the day

-A streamlabs chatbot command that retrieves and prints out the word of the day from [una parola al giorno](https://unaparolaalgiorno.it).
+A *Streamlabs Chatbot* command that retrieves and prints out the word of the day from [una parola al giorno](https://unaparolaalgiorno.it).
 The command is only located in Italian.

 Example:
 ```